Sapna Bhavnani

-Sapna Bhavnani is an Indian hairstylist.
+Sapna Bhavnani is an Indian actress and hairstylist.

 Early life

 Sapna Bhavnani was born in Mumbai and raised in Bandra where she completed high school.
 She had a reputation as a good student and was tomboyish in her childhood.
 She rode to school on a motorcycle and liked to pull pranks.
 Her father, who was a businessman, died when she was 18.

 Following her father's death, her family started facing financial difficulties.
 Bhavnani then decided to drop out of her college in Mumbai and move to the United States.
-Her Indian-American aunt helped her with the immigration to Chicago in 1989.
+Her Indian-American aunt helped her with her immigration to Chicago in 1989.
 In Chicago, Bhavnani initially worked as a waitress before enrolling herself as a student at a business school.
 She graduated with a double major in Marketing and Communication and a minor in Public Speaking from Chicago's Barat College.
 Bhavnani also experimented with fashion design.
 She then developed an interest in hairdressing and took it up as a profession.
 In 2002, Bhavnani visited India after six years and happened to reconnect with an old boyfriend and decided to move back to India.

 Career

 Hairstyling

 After struggling to establish herself in Mumbai, Bhavnani initially did job as a hairdresser for a salon called "Juice" and also started working as a Bollywood stylist.
-Her business continued to flourish.
 She also began writing as a columnist for the newspaper Mumbai Mirror for three years before moving on to another called MiD DAY.
 In 2004, she opened her first hair salon called Mad-O-Wot in Mumbai, with a team of five people.
 In 2011, Bhavnani started her second salon in Andheri, Mumbai.

 Bhavnani has worked with celebrity clients from a range of fields across entertainment, sports, politics and business.
 Her clients include Priyanka Chopra, Katrina Kaif, Bipasha Basu, Hrithik Roshan, Mahendra Singh Dhoni, Virat Kohli, John Abraham, Siddharth Mallya, Mandira Bedi, Dino Morea and Gauri Khan.
-In 2011, she worked with the actor Ranveer Singh, giving his hair a complete makeover for his different looks in the film Ladies vs Ricky Bahl.
+In 2011, she worked with the actor Ranveer Singh for the film Ladies vs Ricky Bahl.